therealhackmeehan/ubacktest_docs/src/content/docs/Creating/workingWithData.md

 ...    ...     ...     ...     ...      ...         ...
 ```

-### Pandas DataFrames?

-In your `strategy` function, stock data is handled as a Pandas DataFrame, providing you with a powerful framework for analysis.
  Pandas is an **exceptionally robust** library for data science, especially for tasks like working with stock data.
 Be sure to leverage its full capabilities when crafting your strategies.

 ### Working with DataFrames